 Culture & Sights in Lapinlahti - Museums, Art & National Landscapes

-Lapinlahti offers museums and a wealth of unique places to explore.
-The area brings Finnish art history to life through a rich and vibrant cultural scene.
-Lapinlahti is the birthplace of members of the famous Halonen family of artists, whose works can be admired at the Museum of Fine Arts Eemil .
-The iconic views of Väisälänmäki have inspired and been captured by many of Finland’s most celebrated artists.
+In Lapinlahti, you’ll find a selection of museums and a wealth of unique places to explore.
+The area brings Finnish art history to life in a rich and vibrant cultural scene.
+The renowned Halonen family of artists hails from Lapinlahti; their works are exhibited here at the Museum of Fine Arts Eemil.
+The iconic views from atop the Väisälänmäki hill have been captured on canvas by many celebrated Finnish artists.

 Discover destinations with English information here — and explore even more on our Finnish website >